elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Used FQDN for services connecting from the workload cluster to the service cluster to prevent resolve timeouts
 - Added generation of registry password so that there's not a diff each time we run apply
 - Fixed a templating error which occurs when more than one workload cluster is specified under the `global.clustersMonitoring` in the `sc-config.yaml`
+- Fix `KubeletDown` alert rule, did previously not alert if a kubelet was missing.

 ### Added